Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: χ -colorings of link diagrams

-Here \(\slg^*\) is the \defemph{Poisson dual group} \cite[Section 0.1]{McPhailSnyderThesis} of \(\slg\). \item A central character of \(\qsl\) for \(\xi\) a root of unity. \item Data determining the shapes (complex dihedral angles) of the octahedral decomposition of a link diagram.
-In the language of \textcite{Kim2016} the \(b_i\) and \(m_i\) correspond to segment variables and \(a_i\) and \(m_i\) to (ratios of) region variables. \item Data determining the value of an \(\slg\)-structure \(\rho\) on the meridian around a segment of a knot diagram. \end{itemize} \end{remark}
+Here \(\slg^*\) is the \defemph{Poisson dual group} \cite[Section 0.1]{McPhailSnyderThesis} of \(\slg\). \item A character on a central subalgebra \(\mathcal{Z}_{0} \subset \qsl\) for \(\xi = e^{\pi i/ N}\) a root of unity; the full center \(\mathcal{Z}\) is a \(N\)-fold cover of \(\mathcal{Z}_{0}\). \item Data determining the shapes (complex dihedral angles) of the octahedral decomposition of a link diagram.
+In the language of \textcite{Kim2016} the \(b_i\) and \(m_i\) correspond to segment variables and \(a_i\) and \(m_i\) to (ratios of) region variables. \end{itemize}